Learning the Big Picture of Computer Science

 Before I went to Europe, I had German classes with Lisa, a mentor from Hamburg.
 I wanted to get better at German, experience other cultures, and go see some parts of the world, so Cassie and I planned a trip to Germany and some other countries in Europe.

 In Hamburg, Lisa’s friend Annie helps take care of some ponies at a stable.
 I had some German classes with Annie, and at one point she took me to the stable to ride a pony.
-First, I fed the ponies, and then I brushed them, and then I got to ride him!
+First, I fed the ponies, and then I brushed them, and then I got to ride one!
 It was really hard to get on.
 Annie led the pony with a rope and let the pony walk while I sat on its back.
-Later, she tried to run a little and I almost fell down!
+Later, she tried to run a little and I almost fell off!
 Sometimes I was a little scared, but most of the time Annie was holding the rope.
 I would like to do it again!

 After 1 month in Hamburg, Cassie and I started traveling to other countries in Europe and stayed in every country for about 3 days.
 I visited Finland, the Netherlands, Switzerland, and France.
 We went to many places in each country.
-I learned many things, like European cultures and how to check into hotels and go through an airport.
+I learned many things, like facts about European cultures and how to check into hotels and go through an airport.
 The Europe trip was a really good experience!